hai-vr/documentation/docs/products/facetra-shape-creator/index.md

 ![img/Unity_UVLJG0eePN.png](img/Unity_UVLJG0eePN.png)

 :::tip
 This does not require VRChat to run.
-It has been tested to work on Unity 2019, and should work on newer versions.
+It has been tested to work on Unity 2019 and Unity 2022, and should work on newer versions.

 *To install without VRChat support, you must follow special installation instructions described in the [Install](./facetra-shape-creator/install) page.*
 :::